Roche to buy U.S. biotech firm InterMune for $8.3 billion

-Albertsons Cos Inc is exploring a takeover of high-end grocer Whole Foods Market Inc , the Financial Times reported on Monday, citing people familiar with the matter.

-LONDON/ZURICH Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion in cash, marking the latest multibillion-dollar deal in a consolidating pharmaceutical sector.
+LONDON/ZURICH Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion in cash, helping the world's leading maker of cancer drugs expand into the treatment of rare or incurable diseases.

+Roche's efforts to produce successful non-cancer drugs from its own labs have been mixed, with setbacks in recent years for experimental drugs against heart disease, diabetes and schizophrenia.

+The Swiss drugmaker already markets Pulmozyme for cystic fibrosis and Xolair for severe asthma in the United States and has other experimental respiratory products in clinical development, including another severe asthma drug called lebrikizumab.

+The InterMune deal brings it a promising new drug, pirfenidone, for treating a progressive and ultimately fatal scarring condition of the lungs.
+Pirfenidone is approved for so-called idiopathic pulmonary fibrosis (IPF) in Europe and Canada, and is undergoing U.S. regulatory review.

-The Swiss drugmaker said on Sunday it would pay $74.00 a share through a tender offer for InterMune, representing a premium of 38 percent to the closing price on Aug.
-22.
+Roche said on Sunday it would pay $74.00 a share through a tender offer for InterMune, representing a premium of 38 percent to the closing price on Aug.
+22 and a 63 percent premium over Aug.
+12 when takeover speculation around the stock began to circulate.
 The acquisition, which has been recommended by the boards of both companies, is the largest by Roche since 2009, when it bought out the remaining stake it did not already own in U.S. group Genentech for around $47 billion.

-Shares in the InterMune rose sharply on that news, so the $74 offered by Roche marks a 63 percent premium to the stock's level on Aug.
-12.

-Such a hefty premium is not unusual in biotech takeovers, reflecting intense competition for promising new drugs among larger companies, which rely on small innovative firms for a growing proportion of their products.

-Adding InterMune to its portfolio will give Roche a promising new drug, pirfenidone, for treating a progressive and ultimately fatal scarring condition of the lungs.
-Pirfenidone is approved for so-called idiopathic pulmonary fibrosis (IPF) in Europe and Canada, and is undergoing U.S. regulatory review.
+Analysts described InterMune's price tag as "hefty" given it only has one marketed product in a field that is likely to become increasingly competitive over time.

+But Sanford C. Bernstein analyst Tim Anderson, who rates the stock 'outperform,' praised the decision to beef up outside oncology as a "smart tactical move."

-Industry analysts expect the drug, which is given as a pill, to have sales of $1.04 billion in 2019, according to consensus forecasts compiled by Thomson Reuters Pharma.
+Industry analysts expect pirfenidone, which is given as a pill, to have sales of $1.04 billion in 2019, according to consensus forecasts compiled by Thomson Reuters Pharma.

-The deal is a further step by Roche to diversify away from its reliance on cancer drugs, where it is the world leader, by expanding into other disease areas, such as respiratory medicine.

-Roche already markets Pulmozyme for cystic fibrosis and Xolair for severe asthma in the United States and has other experimental respiratory products in clinical development, including another severe asthma drug called lebrikizumab.

 "BOLT-ON" ACQUISITION

-Although it is paying a big price for InterMune, the deal is seen inside Roche as a "bolt-on" acquisition, given the company's own market value of around $250 billion.
+Chief Executive Severin Schwan said he believed there was a good strategic and cultural fit between Roche and the California-based biotech firm, and that it would continue to pursue "targeted" bolt-on acquisitions.

-The Swiss company generates a large amount of cash, leading to persistent speculation about deals.
-In practice, its track record since Genentech has been for a series of small-scale purchases.
+Roche generates a large amount of cash, leading to persistent speculation about deals.
+Its track record since Genentech has been for a series of small-scale purchases.
 It notably backed away from a $7 billion pursuit of gene sequencing firm Illumina Inc two years ago.

+Roche may be accelerating efforts to bolster its presence in the treatment of rare diseases.
+Speculation last year linked Roche to Alexion Pharmaceuticals Inc and BioMarin Pharmaceuticals Inc.

-Recently, there has been talk that Roche might buy the shares in Japan's Chugai Pharmaceutical Co Ltd that it does not already own for about $10 billion, although Chugai has denied it was in talks for a such a deal.
+There has been talk that Roche may buy the shares in Japan's Chugai Pharmaceutical Co Ltd that it does not already own for about $10 billion, although Chugai has denied it was in talks over a such a deal.

 Even after swallowing InterMune, Roche would still have the leverage to "very easily" buy out the rest of Chugai and do something else, said Kepler Cheuvreux analyst Fabian Wenner.
 But he conceded such a move may now be "somewhat less likely".